Early Education (Pre-K3 and Pre-K4)

 The underlying instructional strategy in early education throughout preschool is the use of organized and free-play activities that are intended to provide opportunities for the child to interact, explore and relate successfully in his/her environment.

-The preschool program uses multi-sensory hands on learning approach to teach fine motor skills, auditory and visual learning using center time, books, songs, technology, and art.
+The Pre-K3 and Pre-K4 programs use a multi-sensory hands-on learning approach to teach fine motor skills, auditory and visual learning using center time, books, songs, technology, and art.
 Free play, story time, show and tell, music, crafts, and outdoor play fill the students’ day.
 Children attend prayer services, participate in community service projects and are provided many cultural arts activities.

 Parents are confident in knowing their children are being educated in a comfortable and nurturing environment which provides an educational curriculum that allows children to achieve their highest potential.

 Found below is a listing of the areas of study with example content and essential skills.

 “Bringing Good News” is the Archdiocese of Baltimore Religion Curriculum for Elementary Schools.
 This standards-based curriculum serves as a guide, a roadmap for both teachers and students as they embark on a journey, which will provide them with the knowledge and understanding of the faith as witnessed in the teachings and the traditions of the Catholic Church.
 The curriculum is built on the Six Tasks of Catechesis: Promoting Knowledge of the Faith; Liturgical Education; Moral Formation; Teaching to Pray; Education for Community Life; and Missionary Initiation and is aligned with the Assessment of Catholic Religious Education (IFG:ACRE).
 By the completion of preschool, students will master a variety of skills including: